ahamez/protox/README.md

 ## Specify include path

-An include path can be specified using the `:paths` option that specify the directories in which to search for imports:
+One or more include paths (directories in which to search for imports) can be specified using the `:paths` option:

 ```elixir
 defmodule Baz do